-Moreover, the KL-regularised RL objective can be cast as minimising the KL divergence between the LM $\pi_\theta$ and this target distribution $\pi^*_\text{KLRL}$:
+Moreover, the KL-regularised RL objective can be cast as minimising the KL divergence between the LM $\pi_\theta$ and this target distribution $\pi^*_\text{KL-RL}$:

-This KL divergence is different KL that the penalty term $\text{KL}(\pi_\theta,\pi_0)$ in \eqref{klrl1}.
+This divergence is different from the KL penalty term $D_\text{KL}(\pi_\theta,\pi_0)$ in \eqref{KL-RL1}.
 Minimising this new divergence coincides with a variational inference \citep{Blei_2017}, a well-known approach to approximating Bayesian inference.
-More formally, $J_\text{KLRL}(\theta)$ is the evidence lower bound (ELBO) on the log likelihood of $\pi_\theta$ being optimal under $r$, assuming a prior $\pi_0$.
-Minimising this bound makes $\pi_\theta$ approximate the true posterior $\pi^*_\text{KLRL}$.
-A derivation of these equalities can be found in the appendix below.
+More formally, $J_\text{KL-RL}(\theta)$ is the evidence lower bound (ELBO) on the log likelihood of $\pi_\theta$ being optimal under $r$, assuming a prior $\pi_0$.
+Minimising this bound makes $\pi_\theta$ approximate the true posterior $\pi^*_\text{KL-RL}$.
+A derivation of these equalities can be found in the Appendix below.

 Why is this picture insightful?
-It explains where the KL penalty term $\beta\text{KL}(\pi_\theta,\pi_0)$ in KL-regularised RL's original objective comes from.
-It is necessary to transform the problem from RL to minimising a divergence from a target distribution $\pi^*_\text{RLHP}$.
+It explains where the KL penalty term $\beta D_\text{KL}(\pi_\theta,\pi_0)$ in KL-regularised RL's original objective comes from.
+It is necessary to transform the problem from RL to minimising a divergence from a target distribution $\pi^*_\text{RLKL}$.
 This in turn makes the distributional character of an LM a first-class citizen which explains why KL-regularised RL is able to maintain the fluency and diversity of the original LM $\pi_0$.